-Shareholders who have already dematerialised their shares (other than those with "own name" registration) are required to inform their duly-appointed central securities depository participant ("CSDP") or broker, as the case may be, of their intention to attend the Meeting and request that their duly-appointed CSDP or broker, as the case may be, issue them with the necessary letters of representation to attend or provide their duly-appointed CSDP or broker, as the case may be, with their voting instruction should they not wish to attend the Meeting in person but wish to be represented thereat.
+Shareholders who have already dematerialised their shares (other than those with "own name" registration) are required to inform their duly appointed central securities depository participant ("CSDP") or broker, as the case may be, of their intention to attend the Meeting and to request that their duly appointed CSDP or broker, as the case may be, issue them with the necessary letters of representation to attend, or provide their duly appointed CSDP or broker, as the case may be, with their voting instruction should they not wish to attend the Meeting in person but wish to be represented thereat.

-Should any shareholder (or a representative or proxy for a shareholder) wish to participate in the Meeting by way of electronic participation, that shareholder should make an application in writing (including details as to how the shareholder or its representative (including its proxy) can be contacted) to so participate to the company secretary, PO Box 51591, Waterfront, 8002, or via email to gmaclachlan@sygnia.co.za, to be received by the company secretary at least ten (10) business days prior to the Meeting (i.e. Monday, 16 January 2023) in order for the company secretary to arrange for the shareholder (or its representative or proxy) to provide reasonable, satisfactory identification to the company secretary for the purposes of section 63(1) of the Act and for the company secretary to provide the shareholder (or its representative or proxy) with details as to how to access the Meeting by means of electronic participation.
-Shareholders participating electronically will not be able to vote electronically and must follow the standard voting arrangements indicated above.
+Should any shareholder (or a representative or proxy for a shareholder) wish to participate in the Meeting by way of electronic participation, that shareholder should make an application in writing (including details as to how the shareholder or its representative (including its proxy) can be contacted) to so participate to the Company Secretary, PO Box 51591, Waterfront, 8002, or via email to gmaclachlan@sygnia.co.za, to be received by the Company Secretary at least ten (10) business days prior to the Meeting (i.e. Thursday, 25 January 2024) in order for the company secretary to arrange for the shareholder (or its representative or proxy) to provide reasonable, satisfactory identification to the Company Secretary for the purposes of section 63(1) of the Act and for the Company Secretary to provide the shareholder (or its representative or proxy) with details as to how to access the Meeting by means of electronic participation.
+Shareholders participating electronically will not be able to vote electronically and must follow the standard voting arrangements described above.